Social Medicine / Natural Apitherapy Research Center

 8. Artificial honey: It is no honey, only similar to honey and an artificially produced substitute.
 It is allowed to mix honey with artificial honey.
 But this product needs to be labled as artificial honey. (very inexpensive and offered only in supermarkets)

-9. Artificial comb honey: many varieties of comb honey nowadays need to be called artificial - even organic comb honey.
-More infos...
+9. Artificial honey comb: many varieties of honey comb nowadays need to be called artificial - even organic honey comb with certein negative side-effects on healh; that is the reason why it can't be used in M.Thiele Beetherapy.
+More Info...

-Comb Honey, Raw Honey for social Medicine / natural Apitherapy - Learn more on how to produce Comb Honey, Raw Honey or Comb honey with Beesbread
+Honey Comb, Raw Honey for social Medicine / Natural Apitherapy - Learn more on how to produce Honey Comb, Raw Honey or Comb honey with Beesbread

-Those beekeepers who want more than producing mainstream extracted honey or organic honey and artificial comb honey, who want to stop "traditional" framehive beekeeping and start with organic / ecological top bar hive beekeeping should start with a distance course in organic / ecological top bar hive beekeeping or practical organic beekeeping courses for beginners / Traineeship in the Centre for ecological Apiculture.
+Those beekeepers who want more than producing mainstream extracted honey or organic honey and artificial honey comb, who want to stop "traditional" framehive beekeeping and start with organic / ecological top bar hive beekeeping in order to produce beeproducts used in M.Thiele Beetherapy, should register for distance course No 19 organic / ecological top bar hive beekeeping in the Centre for ecological Apiculture.

-Social Medicine / Natural Apitherapy Research Center / Centre for ecological Apiculture 2010: Manuka Health and Organic honey - which Standards are relevant for social Medicine / natural Apitherapy?Api Review Letters 9, Nr.
+Centre for Ecological Apiculture 2010: Manuka Health and Organic honey - which Standards are relevant for social Medicine / natural Apitherapy?Api Review Letters 9, Nr.
 422